Victory Memorial Hall (Shenglitang) of Anti-Japanese War in Kunming

 Victory Memorial Hall of Anti-Japanese War in Kunming-05

-The main building of the Victory Memorial Hall has a construction area of approximately 4,600 square meters, accommodating around 950 people in the main hall and about 60 in the conference room, which can also be used as a classroom.
-In the southeast corner, there is a reading room named “Victory Reading Room,” with over 60 square meters of space and more than 40 study seats.
-The reading room features a carefully selected collection of nearly 1,500 books, including red-themed publications, popular science books, classic social sciences, foreign language periodicals, and quality cultural and creative works, providing a place for discussion and exchange during themed activities for party units, while also offering a great learning platform for the general public and party members.
+Main Building of the Victory Memorial Hall: The main building of the Victory Memorial Hall has an area of about 4,600 square meters.
+The hall can accommodate about 950 people, and the conference room can seat about 60 people, suitable for use as classrooms.
+In the southeast corner, there is a reading room named “Victory Reading Room” (胜利书屋), with an area of over 60 square meters and seating for more than 40 people.
+The reading room offers a selection of red-themed books, popular science books, classical social sciences, foreign journals, and high-quality cultural creative books, providing a venue for educational and cultural activities.

 Yunnan People’s Hero Monument and Exhibition Hall